s0ber/riline/README.md

 Utility for logging lines of code from a text string (or file).

-## Hot To Use
+## Hot to use

-Initialized riline object constructor gets text string as a parameter, then you can log parts of this text string in a console with some warning message.
+Initialized riline object constructor gets text string as a parameter, then you can log parts of this text string in a console with some warning messages.

 ```coffee
 Riline = require('../src/riline')